 We immediately notice the large statue of a reclining Buddha in the outer courtyard.
 Burmese in style, it appears very effeminate for some reason I don't know.

-Le What Phra That Suthon Mongkhon Khiri skillfully mixes Burmese styles like its large Buddha, its chedi main with multiple peaks and style Lanna, specific to the north of the Thailand.
+Wat Phra That Suthon Mongkhon Khiri skillfully blends Burmese styles, such as its large Buddha and its main chedi with multiple peaks, with the Lanna style, specific to northern Thailand.

 Phae Mueang Phi (geological site)